-The worksheet on complex numbers (available from the rh menu) is your first piece of coursework (your answers are due in on the first Friday of term).
+The worksheet on complex numbers (available from the rh menu) is your first piece of coursework.
+Your answers are due in on the first Friday of term.
 You should work through this sometime between now and then.
 Should you have any questions about the material, you will be able to discuss them with your tutor on the first day of term.

-One of the major differences between the way you have been taught physics up until now, and the way it is taught at university, is the increased role that mathematics plays.
-It is our experience that this transition does not cause any significant problems, provided that you are reasonably fluent in the mathematics that you have learnt at school or college.
+One of the major differences between the way you have probably been taught physics up until now, and the way it is taught at university, is the increased role that mathematics plays.
+It is our experience that the transition to learning at University does not cause significant problems, provided that you are reasonably fluent in the mathematics that you have learnt at school or college.

-To give you an idea of the mathematical skills we expect you to have here is a list of topics.
+To give you an idea of the mathematical skills we expect you there is a list of topics in the rh menu.
 We ask that you spend some time between now and the beginning of the academic year revising this material.
-To help you assess your knowledge here is a mock diagnostic test, which is similar in scope, and difficulty, to a test you will take in the first week of term.
+To help you assess your knowledge here is also a mock diagnostic test, which is similar in scope, and difficulty, to a test you will take in the first week of term.
 You can check your answers by following the link on the right hand side.
 Ultimately you will be expected to pass all four sections of this test and there will be opportunities to retake sections during the first term.
 Obviously the more sections you can pass at the first attempt the better.